 Who doesn’t dream of a safari?
 Out in the wild, flocks of animals, lions roaring, elephants trumpeting and the smell of wildebeests in the air.
-Okay, my sisters doesn’t, but that has to be a mistake.
+Okay, my sister doesn’t, but that has to be a mistake.

 This was the animal I was most excited about.
 I’ve loved the big cats since I was a child, and I still dream of quitting my job and going to Africa to study them.

 Something you always hope for on a safari is some hunting.
 And we were so lucky.
 The small buffalo not so much.
 This was such an amazing experience, that I had to write an entire post about it.
 Lions killing and eating a buffalo in Hwange National Park, Zimbabwe.

 But of course we also saw the the lions just hanging around.
 Near our tent!
 Especially two male lions.
 It was in Hwange the male lion Cecil was shot, which caused a big scandal, but I don’t think it was any of these two beautiful gentlemen.
 The brown box in the collar around their necks is a device placed for research.
 Some of the female lions also had one.